o-gent/pytelem/README.md

-[ ] - implement checksum arduino functionality and validity check [ ] - implement different packet types to allow for unchecked and checked packets (TCP/UDP) [ ] - work out whether serial communication should be done within class or in main file.
+[ ] - implement checksum arduino functionality and validity check [ ] - implement different packet types to allow for unchecked and checked packets (TCP/UDP) [ ] - embed serial communication into Send class for arduino

 Issues: